asolove/asolove.github.io/_posts/2026-05-29-better-podcast-ui.markdown

 ---
 layout: post
-title: "Building a podcast editor for two"
+title: "A better podcast editor with multi-player via Automerge"
 description: "A better UI for editing podcasts, using Automerge for multiplayer features, and the joy of building narrowcast software that only two people need to love."
 date: 2026-05-29 09:00:00
 categories: js ui
+tags: ui
 ---

 For the past few years, my partner has run a niche podcast and I've helped a bit with the audio quality.
 Our workflow was painful: one shared iCloud file, emails of notes coded to timestamps, carefully checking that our changes didn't conflict.